bmort/jira_goal_sunburst/README.md

 - Secure proxy that fans out Jira requests and never exposes PATs to the browser
 - PI and Telescope filters persisted to URL + localStorage for shareable state
-- Nivo sunburst with duplication handling, keyboard focus, tooltips, and truncation warnings
+- Vasturiano sunburst-chart with duplication handling and tooltips
 - In-app sidebar with rich issue metadata and deep links back to Jira
 - Multi-stage Docker build for prod deployment